 Come travel with us on a Namibia Safari, and experience for yourself why the ancient dwellers referred to it, as ‘the land God made in anger’.
 From Canyons to Coasts, Deserts to Dunes, Namibia has it all and is a magnificent country full of contrasts.

 The red sand dunes at Sossusvlei, the prolific wildlife that gathers around waterholes and the pans of Etosha National Park; and the Fish River Canyon, the second largest natural gorge in the World, are the country’s three best-known attractions, but there are many others that make this country a ‘must visit’ destination.

-We suggest photographers take a Swakopmund safari to the extraordinary ‘Moon Landscape’, a seemingly never-ending range of bizarre, barren hills resembling the Lunar Sea of Tranquility.
-It is best visited at sunrise or sunset.
+Namibia tours will cover Swakopmund with its extraordinary ‘Moon Landscape’, a seemingly never-ending range of bizarre, barren hills resembling the Lunar Sea of Tranquillity.

 - Two spectacular deserts – the Kalahari and Namib.